nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/syllabus.md

       ### Personalize Your Project

       Be creative and make your project yours.
-You'll have fun, and you'll create something you can be proud to show off to your classmate and even to potential employers!
+You'll have fun, and you'll create something you can be proud to show off to your classmates and even to potential employers!

       ### Celebration!